lauraew/Introduction-to-GitHub/README.md

-# Introduction-to-GitHub
+# Introduction to GitHub
-Introduction to GitHub
+This a repo for the Microsoft students Introduction to github event